Community Repair Events

 The Vision:

 People around the world have different takes on Community Repair Events.
-Mine is this: The purposes of events are:
+Ours is this: The purposes of events are:

 • To cultivate awareness of the bigger picture and of the pronounced impact reuse has on the environment, on personal well-being, and on our community's resiliency;